cortex-lab/alf2neuroscope/README.md

 # File types
 ALF can deal with any sort of file, as long as it has a concept of a number of rows (or primary dimension).
 The type of file is recognized by its extension.
 Preferred choices:

 .npy: numpy array file.
-Datatype and shape is stored in the file.
+This is recommended over flat binary since datatype and shape is stored in the file.
 If you want to name the columns, use a metadata file.
 If you have an array of 3 or more dimensions, the first dimension counts as the number of rows.

 .tsv: tab-delimited text file.
+This is recommended over comma-separated files since text fields often have commas in.
 There should not be a header row: in ALF, all files have the same number of rows.
-If you want to name the rows, use a metadata file.
+All rows should have the same number of columns.
+If you want to name the columns, use a metadata file.

 .bin: flat binary file.
 It's better to .npy for storing binary data but some recording systems save in flat binary.
-A flat binary file must have a metadata file, because otherwise you won't know how many columns there are.
-Also the metadata file should have a "dtype" entry saying what data type the file contains.
+Rather than convert them, you can ALFize a flat binary file by adding a metadata file, which specifies the number of columns (as the size of the "columns" array) and the binary datatype as a top-level key "dtype", using numpy naming conventions.